bpkg/umq/README.md

 }
 ```

-This will create a server and listen on localhost port `3000` for all incoming tcp/udp messages.
+This will create a server and listen on localhost port `3000` for all incoming tcp messages.

 **connecting**